newaetech/cw310-bergen-board/docs/README.md

 * Bottom-side cross-flow fan (best with heatsink).
 * Bottom-side heatsink mounted fan.

+The cross-flow fan is part number `BFB03505HHA-A`, the heatsink mounted fan is part number `MR3010H05B1-RSR`.

 TODO - fan header

 ### Heatsink

 The board is designed to work with XXXX TODO.
+For this heatsink, fan part number `MR3010H05B1-RSR` can be mounted on it using M3 bolts.

 ### Thermal Monitoring